Quantile Markov Decision Process: Extensions

 for the specific $i$ such that $S_{t+1}=s_i,$ and $\mu_{t+1}$ is defined as

 The policy $\pi=\{\mu_{t}\}_{t=0}^\infty$ is the optimal policy for the objective (\ref{valFuncInf}) and obtains the optimal value $v(s_0,\tau_0)$. \end{theorem}

 The value iteration procedure is similar to the backward dynamic programming procedure for the finite-horizon case.
 This is because we can always interpret the finite-horizon reward as an approximation of the infinite-horizon reward by truncating the reward after time $T$.
+It is worth noting that CVaR does not break the value iteration aspect of the infinite-horizon case.
+Therefore the results in the previous subsection for the infinite-horizon counterpart of CVaR MDP also hold, and the value iteration procedure provides an alternative solution to the infinite-horizon CVaR MDP problem \citep{chow2015risk}.